forestgrape/coronavirus/1_introduction/suggestions.md

 ## Sars-CoV-2 Transmission
-SARS-CoV-2 is mostly transmitted through the air, either by droplets (virions in water droplets flying like balls) or by aerosol (the virions move with the air).
+SARS-CoV-2 is mostly transmitted through the air, either by droplets (virions in water droplets flying like balls) or by aerosol (tiny droplets or dust like particulates with virions that move with the air).
 For Covid-19 aerosol transmission is more frequent and much more dangerous.

-A short overview below and a more in depth description is in the section [Airborne Transmission](../5_epidemiological/transmission.md#recap-airborne-transmission).
+Covid transmission paths and prevention:

-* __Droplet Transmission__: Droplets fly in trajectories similar to balls thrown.
+* __Droplet Transmission__: Water droplets larger than fly in trajectories similar to balls thrown.
 How fare they fly depends on the initial movement: when coughing or sneezing they fly farther than when talking.
 Transmission risk is in situation when bad breath/reek of alcohol is smelled.
 Droplet can be exchanged when close range face-to-face talking and this gives a transmission opportunity.
 Prevent
     - Masks
     - Distance
     - Side-a-side instead of face-to-face